QijiaZhouX/qijia_zhou_portfolio/Assignment_3.md

 Truthfulness: 8 out of 10
 The spacing of the x-axis and y-axis are valid, and they captured the accurate information from the dataset.
 Intuitiveness: 8 out of 10
-I like the way the x axis represent time flow, and iy moves from left to right, and I think the high and low of the life expentancy is easy to get.
+I like how the x-axis represents time flow, and iy moves from left to right, and the high and low of the life expectancy is easy to get.
 Aesthetics: 7 out of 10
-I like the use of colors and I think with limited region highlighted, the graph looks good.
+I like the colors and think the graph looks good with limited regions highlighted.
-Engagement: 8 ot of 10
+Engagement: 8 out of 10
+I like how the audience can interact and play with the  data points, I find the experience interesting.

 Overall, this visualization looks overwhelming to me.
 There are so many data points, and getting the information for specific countries or regions worldwide is hard.
 I like the interaction of the graph and the way that the audience can go through all the countries and see the trends.
 I like the way that the author wrote there are several data points that we should draw more attention to and connect the history with the life expectancy value.
 The graph is intuitive, and it is easy for the audience to see the world's life expectancy trends.
 I also like how we can select the region from the graph and highlight only that data.
 The problem is that we can not identify the data and get an immediate takeaway.
 Even though the author chose to include all the data points for every country, comparing them with each other is difficult.
 To improve, I came up with several solutions.
 1. Using the word map and color to show the difference in life expectancy across countries.
 2. Plot Lines for specific countries of interest to show the trends.
 3. Add additional information like GDP values, and do a dot plot to show the change in life expectancy over the years and compare the difference with countries with different GDPs.